|Quick Facts: General Office Clerks|

 |Short-term on-the-job training|

-General office clerks do a broad range of administrative tasks, including answering telephones, typing or word processing, and filing.
-However, tasks vary widely in different jobs.
+General office clerks perform a variety of clerical tasks, including answering telephones, typing documents, and filing records.

-General office clerks usually need a high school diploma or General Educational Development (GED) credential.
-Workers often learn their skills on the job.
+General office clerks typically need a high school diploma or equivalent.
+Most learn their skills on the job.

 Compare the job duties, education, job growth, and pay of general office clerks with similar occupations.

 Learn more about general office clerks by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.